ToyotaInfoTech/RAMN/docs/firmware/common_issues.rst

 The **RDP Option Byte** should be set to **0xAA** to make sure that no memory protection is enabled.

-After resetting option bytes, you may need to reflash the firmware again.
+After resetting option bytes, you may need to flash the firmware again.

 Failed Debugging
 ----------------